ibnufajar1994/data-pipeline/README.md

   - Trasnforming: Add derived fields and calculated metrics as needed.

 - Data Validation: process of checking and ensuring that data meets predefined rules

+Tools and Technologies Using in this project including:
+- Python: build and manage data Pipeline
+- PostgreSQL: act as database for log, staging and final data storage.
+- MinIO: handling failed and invalid data on data loading process
+- Docker: build and Run MinIO

+## Source To Target Mapping
+  Source to Target Mapping (S2T) is a crucial document or process in data pipeline design that defines how data from a source system (e.g., a database, API, file, etc.) is transformed and loaded into a target system.
+When implementing complex data pipelines,Source To Target Mapping  documents often serve as the blueprint for developers and the reference for stakeholders to understand data flows throughout the organization.
+In this project, we will create the Source To Target Mapping for paccafe data pipeline process as explain bellow:

+**A. Loading Data From source database to staging database**